Online Inquiry

 To study HD pathology, researchers have relied on animal models.
 Animal models have revealed many fundamental findings, however, animal models suffer from various drawbacks: (1) The use of animals for research has raised ethical concerns from animal rights groups; (2) There is a wide gap between animal and human physiology, so one must always extrapolate animal data to predict the human scenario.
 Animal models, for the aforementioned reasons, are increasingly falling out of favor.
 Therefore, researchers have developed more suitable in vitro systems to elucidate HD pathophysiology.

-Application of In Vitro Models in AD Research
+Application of In Vitro Models in HD Research

 Until now, many stem cell-based 2D in vitro HD models have been developed, but a limited number of relevant physiological models exist.
 For example, Zhang et al. used suspensions of self-aggregating HD-iPS cells to generate NSCs.
 Within this 3D system, the HD-NSCs differentiated into striatal neurons containing the same CAG expansion found in the HD patient from whom the iPS cell line was established.
 Such differentiated cells could serve as a human HD cell model to analyze its pathophysiology or for drug screening.